TonyLiu2004/onthefly/README.md

 later:
 * When deploying: server/routes/auth.js has /github/callback as successRedirect: 'http://localhost:3000/.'
 Need to change later to client website
 * When deploying: client/components/AddTripOptionCard, change the fetch to the client website

+* "start": "npx http-server ./dist" IS A LIE!!!!
+GO TO ./build